-Oakley’s success and dominance brought about a war of radical new styles and colourways, brightening up the battlefields of Europe’s most famous Grand Tours and accelerating the technological advancement of the eye-protection concept in the process.
+Oakley’s success and dominance brought about a war of radical new styles and colourways, brightening up the battlefields of Europe’s most famous grand tours and accelerating the technological advancement of the best cycling glasses in the process.

 This saw frame designs and lenses gradually becoming smaller and more aerodynamic in application but the past few years have seen the concept come full circle and back to where it all started – large, goggle-style lenses are presently the order of the day.